gmitirol/toolkit-pdftk/README.md

 // set metadata entry for the PDF
 $pdftk->metadata()->set('Author', 'Jane Doe');

-// apply bookmarks and metadata to the source PDf using a specified target PDF
+// apply bookmarks and metadata to the source PDF using a specified target PDF
 $pdftk->apply($source, $target);
 ```